 This paper proposes to replace the one-dimensional B-spline with the combination of Haar and \SH bases in the original KAN defined in \cite{liu2025kan}.
-A good news is that our PATRICIA-based algorithm can deal with multi-dimensional outputs with one PATRICIA tree by holding a vector value instead of a scalar value at each node, updating it at a time, and outputting a vector at a time.
-This means that at each KAN layer with $m$ input units and $n$ output units only $m$ PATRICIA trees outputting $R^n$ is required, and the number of required tree indexing is $m$.
+The good news is that our PATRICIA-based algorithm can handle multidimensional outputs with a single PATRICIA tree by storing a vector value (instead of a scalar) at each node, updating it at once, and outputting a vector at once.
+Thus, for a KAN layer with $m$ inputs and $n$ outputs, only $m$ PATRICIA trees are required if each node stores an $\mathbb{R}^n$ vector; the number of tree traversals per forward pass is then $m$.

-Also, note that this $n$-time indexing can be parallelized, though we may not expect a great speedup for KANs with only a few units such as those in the function approximation tasks in \cite{liu2025kan}.
+This $m$-way processing can be parallelized, although speedups are limited for small-scale KANs used in the function-approximation experiments of \cite{liu2025kan}.

-Inputs to each layer are the raw floating point numbers, as described in Section~\ref{sec:realValueExtension}.
-As for the input layer, however, it is possible to use the fixed point number if we know the bounds beforehand, such as the cases when using the MNIST handwritten number dataset.
+Inputs to each layer are the raw floating-point numbers, as described in Section~\ref{sec:realValueExtension}.
+For the input layer, however, it is possible to use fixed-point numbers when the bounds are known in advance, as in the MNIST handwritten digit dataset.